UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: System Model

 \subsubsection{Architecture of UNet}

 Fig. \ref{fig_proposed_architecture} presents the architecture of UNet, outlining its layers and components.
 UNet ensures end-to-end communication between UAVs and GCS by incorporating UAV-to-UAV (U2U), UAV-to-Infrastructure (U2I), and Infrastructure-to-Infrastructure (I2I) communications.
 Notably, the architecture does not rely on homogeneous or heterogeneous wireless protocols used by application networks.
-UNet is divided into four layers: a) UAV Networking Layer (UNL), b) UAV Networking Infrastructure Layer (UNIL), c) Data Processing and Service Layer (DPSL), and d) Application Layer (AL).
-Each layer's functions are detailed below.
+UNet is divided into four layers: a) UAV networking layer (UNL), b) UAV networking infrastructure layer (UNIL), c) data processing and service layer (DPSL), and d) application layer (AL).

 \textit{i) UAV Networking Layer:} UNL, the lowest layer, consists of UAVs communicating using P2P and multi-hop routing protocols.
-UAVs connect in adhoc, infrastructure, or hybrid networks, depending on application needs.
+UAVs connect in ad hoc, infrastructure, or hybrid networks, depending on application needs.
 UNL supports various wireless protocols and topologies, including P2P, P2M, and mesh.
 In P2P networks, UAVs transmit data directly to UNIL via U2I communication.
-In mesh topologies, UAVs share data with each other using U2U links, then forward it to UNIL via U2I.
+In mesh topologies, UAVs share data with each other using U2U links and then forward it to UNIL via U2I.
 In P2M networks, UAVs communicate with a central node using U2U, which relays the data to UNIL.

 \textit{ii) UAV Networking Infrastructure Layer:} UNIL bridges UNL and DPSL, forwarding UAV data to and from GCS.
-It ensures seamless wireless connectivity for various UAV networks, whether adhoc or infrastructure-based, depending on the application's environment.
-UNIL includes UAV gateways for adhoc networks and base transceiver stations (BTSs), which provide 2G to 5G connectivity via telecommunications infrastructure.
-All gateways and BTSs are linked to a core network, which forwards UAV data to the remote GCS in DPSL.
+It ensures seamless wireless connectivity for various UAV networks, whether ad hoc or infrastructure-based, depending on the application's environment.
+UNIL includes UAV gateways for ad hoc networks and base transceiver stations (BTSs), which provide 2G to 5G connectivity via telecommunications infrastructure.
+All gateways and BTSs are connected to a core network, which forwards UAV data to the remote GCS in DPSL.

 \textit{iii) Data Processing and Service Layer:} DPSL processes incoming UAV data and provides services to remote users.
 It includes two units: 1) the data processing unit, which manages UAV communication, and 2) the GCS unit, which handles data services for remote users.
 The GCS enables web-based monitoring and control of UAVs and applications.